-In 2009, a box of 10 toffees costed ₹ 5.
+In 2009, a box of 10 toffees cost ₹ 5.
 We are approaching 2021, and now the same costs ₹ 20.
 The economy has inflated more than twice in the past 10 years and almost thrice in the past 15.
 Well, I don't have a problem at all.
 I am apparently now among the evil 2% of the society.
 The consumers of the world's wealth and producers of 98% of the plastics that we dump into the oceans.
 We are the masters of the machine; the AI; the future.

-If consumption is not a problem, disparity in consumption is.
+If consumption is not a problem, the disparity in consumption is.
 The evil 2% earns way more than the rest by only expending minute amounts of energy and time.
 They are the controllers of the rest and get commissioned for every amount of hard work that the 98% does.
-AI is taking off and in a few years we can expect even fewer jobs in the market with most jobs being replaced by the machines.
+AI is taking off and in a few years, we can expect even fewer jobs in the market with most jobs being replaced by machines.
 Most of the industrial work is now fully automated.
-Transport and deliveries are the only area where human intervention was required.
-With the upcoming of drone technology for delivery, we can expect huge unemployment in the market.
+Transport and deliveries are the only areas where human intervention was required.
+With the upcoming drone technology for delivery, we can expect huge unemployment in the market.
 More unemployment implies more disparity of wealth.
 The world will be in the control of people who control the machines.

 This fear makes me very guilty.
-Whenever I get my pizzas delivered, I get a strong guilt thinking that a farmer spent an entire season harvesting the wheat and a delivery boy travelled 5 KMs on a cold day, just so that I can enjoy the pizzas with a cola, watching television.
+Whenever I get my pizzas delivered, I get a pang of strong guilt thinking that a farmer spent an entire season harvesting the wheat and a delivery boy traveled 5 KMs on a cold day, just so that I can enjoy the pizzas with a cola, watching television.
 In return, I am one of those who are building the AI required for drone technology so that we can replace their jobs with machines.
 I also demand an increase in my pay as I don't think I am being paid enough.
 The company needs to increase the cost of the product to meet my needs.
 The competitors raise their costs and the economy is forced to inflate.
-On one side, I inflate the economy and on the other side I write code to unemploy people.
+On one side, I inflate the economy and on the other side, I write code to unemploy people.

-Fellow reader, I know this blog post is highly pessimistic, however, this is something I remind myself everyday to make myself remember how lucky I am.
+Fellow reader, I know this blog post is highly pessimistic, however, this is something I remind myself every day to make myself remember how lucky I am.
 And so are you.
 Hope you understand!